City Hall Park Northeast Plaza Renovation

 There are shared municipal uses and responsibilities of the majority public space by DOT, MTA, DSNY, FDNY, DCAS, DoE, NYPD 1st and 5th Precincts, NYPD Municipal Security Section Intelligence Bureau, the Mayor’s office, other city agencies, and sub-contracted service vendors, as well as by official City Hall visitors and media.

-For decades, City Hall Park’s Northeast Plaza, located in arguably the world’s most valuable real estate, has been an under-used open space, a very wide sidewalk, a remainder of the 2nd Avenue elevated train grand terminal (1878 - 1942).
+For decades, City Hall Park’s Northeast Plaza, located in arguably the world’s most valuable real estate, has been an under-used open space, a very wide sidewalk, a remainder of the 2nd Avenue elevated train grand terminal (1878 - 1942) and now has become overwhelemed as a nuisance space.

 In 2014 NYC Parks sold a permit to one food cart.
 Rapidly growing from there, particularly after the pandemic lockdown ended, the Brooklyn Bridge pedestrian walkway and the Northeast Plaza became choked with commercial vendors.